 T seems to me," Betty Gram Swing pointed out, "that women would be better fitted to raise children, if they had at least some idea of the problems their sons and daughters are going to face.
 Particularly their daughters.
-Nowadays, young men are discovering they can't afford to get married unless their wives are willing to work and help out financially.
+Nowadays, young men are discovering they can't afford to are discovering they can't afford to get married unless their wives are willing to work and help out finan-

-"Statistics prove," she went on, "that the woman who works has a better chance of holding her-husband.
+"Statistics prove," she went on. "that the woman who works has a better chance of holding her-husband.
 The reason for that is logical.
-A normal man loves a woman he can respect, one with whom he can discuss problems intelligently.
-What
+A normal man loves a woman he can respect, one with whom he can dis-cuss problems intelligently.
+What What